Southern Combination Challenge Cup: History

 Until the 1994–95 season, the competition would comprise a maximum 16 teams starting in the First Round.
 If extra clubs were competing that year, a Preliminary Round would be added.
 However, this figure rose to 20 teams ahead of the 1998-99 campaign and the AGM agreed to start the competition in the Second Round, should 16 teams be included.
 They believed the suffix of Preliminary Round added to the difficulty of selling fixtures to the paying public.
 The final Preliminary Round fixture came during the 1994–95 season, with Epsom & Ewell recording a 6–0 victory over Walton & Hersham in a replay.

 Penalties were introduced into the competition in 1979, but only if both clubs agreed and liaised with the match officials beforehand.
 They were made compulsory in 1995, should any game be drawn following extra time.
 In recent years, the competition has typically been dominated by teams in the ninth and tenth tiers of the English football league system, although other non-league teams, such as Staines Town and Leatherhead, have also used the competition as a Reserve team event.
 The Combined Counties Football League has labelled the competition "a supplementary Combined Counties League Cup".

 Finals

 Season-by-season list of winners and runners-up.

+Key

 Results by team

 A list of all clubs to have reached the Final of the competition since formation.

 † denotes that in this year the final was unplayed and the cup was shared between the two clubs who qualified for it.
 These instances are counted as ½ in the "Winners" and "Runners-Up" columns, with the year recorded in the "Winning Years" column.